hipe/tmx/beauty_salon/doc/issues/022-structured-declared-nodes.md

 to ease the pressure when testing, we currently resolve these late. maybe this has a cost for a large corpus.

+## groups [#here.I]

+(likely permanent in spirit, but likely in flux in implementation EDIT after #open [#022.E2])

+this facet of associations has to do with expressing what types of nodes (as in `::Parser::AST::Node#type`) may occupy the corresponding "slot" represented by the association.

+this facility does not apply to terminal associations, because terminal associations' corresponding data nodes are simple primitive values that have no *node* type.

+(sadly we must take care to distinguish whay we mean by "type". in this section we typically mean "node type" and not "primitive type".)

+we may, then, for the non-terminal "slots" express sets of allowable node types for the given slot. these sets are expressed (through reference) as simple lists (arrays) of symbols, each symbol being a type name of a type allowed to occupy that slot.

+  - sometimes you will want to express that only one type of node may occupy that slot. in these cases make a group with one member.

+formally every given non-terminal association has a "group affiliation" which is expressed as the last token of the association. this group affiliation is the name of a group, which is defined (somewhere) and points to the list of allowable types for a slot like that as explained above.

+  - currently groups names must be limited to one token. so you can have a group named `bar`, but not `foo_bar`.

+  - the group called `expression` is magic shorthand to mean "any type of node may occupy this slot". in practice this keyword probably short- circuits a lot of the machinery explained here, which is why you frequently see this group used in tests when groupiness is outside the scope of the test.

+  - whether or not the syntax allows it (we're not sure), a group name of `terminal` really should be avoided. (assume it is disallowed.) to use such a group name would make a non-terminal association look like a terminal association to the eye if not the interpreter.

+during things like traversal or structural recursion, the node's node type will be checked against the group (a simple list of symbols of allowed types, probably turned into a hash), and an exception will be raised on unexpected types.

+like terminal type assertions above [#here.F], this facility exists purely to sanity-check the user's grammar against the corpus (document). for normal use-cases this facility will have no noticeable behavior. it's like `assert` statements in C.